-The information provided in this document describes typical features of the EnOcean radio system and should not be misunderstood as specified operating characteristics.
-No liability is assumed for errors and / or omissions.
+The information provided in this document is subject to modifications and intended for reference purposes only.
+EnOcean assumes no liability either for violation of industrial property or other rights of third parties that stem from this information, nor for errors and / or omissions.

 We reserve the right to make changes without prior notice.
-For the latest documentation visit the EnOcean website at www.enocean.com.
+Make sure that this is the latest version of the document before use.
+For the latest documentation, visit the EnOcean website at www.enocean.com